7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 Reviews (Feb 2026): 4.4 App Store / 3.8 Google Play

-See why 30+ million users trust MyNetDiary.
-Download the app and start free -- no credit card required.
-Track your meals and macros with MyNetDiary -- try it free.
+See why 30+ million users choose it.
+Download the app and start free.
+Track your meals and macros with MyNetDiary — try it free.

 MyFitnessPal

 The most recognized name in calorie tracking, with the biggest database (20.5M entries) and the broadest integrations (40+).
-But barcode scanning and macro display now sit behind a $79.99/year paywall, the crowdsourced database has plenty of duplicates, and it was the slowest app in our test at 1,035 actions.
+But barcode scanning now sits behind a $79.99/year paywall, and while a basic macro breakdown is available for free, advanced macro features (by gram and by meal) require Premium.
+The crowdsourced database has plenty of duplicates, and it required 46% more actions than MyNetDiary in our logging speed test (1,035 vs. 711).
 (See our detailed MyNetDiary vs. MyFitnessPal comparison for a deeper look.)

 Key Features of MyFitnessPal